Mosi-Oa-Tunya National Park

 Huge number of activities available from the lodge

 There are two very distinct seasons at the Victoria Falls, the wet/flood season and the dry season.
 These seasons do not reflect the quantity of rain, rather reflect the volume of flow of the Zambezi River.
 From around March through to July the river surges in size as the rainfall in Angola and Zambia from months before swells the current.
 The falls are at their most dramatic at this time of year with huge columns of spray.
 The nights are cold and the days warm at this time of year.
 From around September to January the water levels drop, the falls are more accessible and views are clearer as the flow can drop in volume by 90%.
 It is worth noting that the rains come from late October through to February, this combined with high heat, 40 celsius or more, in October and November, causes high levels of humidity.

-Call us on 858 345 1761 to start planning your vacation to Toka Leya or take a look at our itineraries to Victoria Falls
+Call us on to start planning your holiday to Toka Leya or take a look at our itineraries to Zambia

 A wonderful option for those looking for a bit of exclusivity and luxury with all the wonders and activities of Victoria Falls close by, Toka Leya is a lovely lodge situated on the border of the Mosi Oa Tunya National Park with views into the park itself.

 Named after the local Toka Leya tribe, Toka Leya is a superb, relatively new lodge situated on the border of the Mosi oa Tunya national park, right on the edge of the Zambezi River and upstream of the Victoria Falls.